StuntsPT/Radeon-tray/README.md

 It is written in PyQt4 using python 3 (also working on python 2).

 It supports setups with single and multiple cards.

+# Archiving notice

+This repository is now archived.
+Thank you everyone for your support, stars, forks and PRs.
+I don't think this program is useful anymore due to the what FOSS AMD GPU drivers have evolved in the recent past.
+If you feel this is not right, show that you can improve the project on your own fork and I will consider un-archiving and changing repository ownership.

 ## Importante notice:
 Not all power profiles work on all cards, and in some cases, some modes *might*